 Some mobile operator networks allow only active long numbers for the recipient to have a clear and simple way to contact the sender.

-On the other hand, some operators only allow Alpha Sender IDs to be passed through the relevant channel to ensure that the recipients would clearly identify the brand trying to contact them.
+On the other hand, some operators only allow Alpha Sender IDs to be passed through the relevant channel to ensure that the recipients can clearly identify the brand trying to contact them.

-Lastly, a few countries have set in place a set of regulations so that only shortcode senders would be allowed through, which are licensed directly from the operators.
+Lastly, a few countries have set in place a set of regulations so that only those shortcode senders would be allowed through which are licensed directly from the operators.

 • Sender signature included in the text – In some countries, the sender info must be included in the message body itself so that the customer knows this is a correct message.